alpha-tango-kilo/subplant/README.md

 1. Option to copy/symlink/move sub files to be Jellyfin-complicitly named sidecar files (when there are no attachments)
 2. Bitrate subcommand to print the video & audio track bitrates
+3. Realigning subtitles timewise?
+Probably a bottomless pit of despair
+4. Rescaling subs?
+Doesn't seem to be supported by libs, but theoretically is possible since Aegisub supports the feature
+5. Work out subtitle attachment dependencies and minimise imported dependencies?
+Bottomless pit of complexity for a small gain in edge cases